rickschrader/gamedice/README.md

-gamedice
+Game Dice
 ========

-A polyhedral dice roller for the Pebble Smartwatch
+A polyhedral dice roller for the Pebble Smartwatch.